damianlewis/devbox/README.md

 ### Configuration
-The VM can be configured using the `devbox.yaml` configuration file.
+DevBox can be configured using the `devbox.yaml` configuration file.

 #### VM